Ether-DiscordBot/Ether-Bot/README.md

 # Overview

 Ether is a powerful and easy to use Discord bot written in python.
-Ether include features like: **Moderation, Fun, Leveling, Music, Reddit** and more!
+The bot include features like **Moderation, Fun, Leveling, Music, Reddit, Reactions, Image, DnD, Steam** and more!

 # Hosting